Alseidon/alseidon.github.io/projects.md

 ## TaylorInterface.jl

-[TaylorInterface.jl](https://www.github.com/alseidon/TaylorInterface.jl) yey, soon in general registry (should take the time to do it soon).
+[TaylorInterface.jl](https://www.github.com/alseidon/TaylorInterface.jl) is now in the general Julia registry, yey!
+Fast ODE integration, with integration of variation equations to an arbitrary order: it is a Julia interface to the powerful [taylor](https://github.com/joang/taylor2-dist) tool.
 It's fast, it's easy, and it's in dire need of feedback - go take a look!

 ## Rains of Castamere